 Hazards covered by anticipation

-No of people reached by anticipation (activation)
+No. of people reached by anticipation (activation)

 Anticipation partners in country

-Red Crescent Society of Tajikistan | Red Cross Red Crescent Climate Centre | German Red Cross | Committee of Emergency Situations and Civil Defense (CoES) | National Agency for Hydrometeorology of Tajikistan
+Red Crescent Society of Tajikistan | Red Cross Red Crescent Climate Centre | German Red Cross | Committee of Emergency Situations and Civil Defense | National Agency for Hydrometeorology of Tajikistan

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 5.3
+Hazard and exposure: 5.0

-Lack of Coping Capacity: 5.0
+Lack of coping capacity: 5.0

-Rapid Emergency Assistance and Coordination Team and the National Platform for Disaster Risk Management coordinate closely with the Red Crescent Society of Tajikistan (RCST) in developing human-centric risk reduction measures.
-Since 2007, the RCST has been partnering with the German Red Cross to reduce the humanitarian impact in the country.
+The Rapid Emergency Assistance and Coordination Team and the National Platform for Disaster Risk Management coordinate closely with the Red Crescent Society of Tajikistan to develop human-centric risk-reduction measures.
+Since 2007, the Red Crescent Society of Tajikistan has been partnered with the German Red Cross to reduce humanitarian crises in the country.